8. Dolphin – Phase 5#

 8.5.1.
 Type representation#

-We suggest the following OCaml data structures for representing strings, arrays, and records.
+We suggest the following OCaml data structures for representing bytes, strings, arrays, and records.

 (* suggested code snippet to incorporate into your AST *)